 - Loss of the sense of smell

-- Presence of purulent discharge on intranasal examination and, finally, the presence of fever
+- Purulent discharge on intranasal examination

 - Dental pain

-- Cough and ear pain
+- Ear pain

-Diagnostic Workup for Sinusitis in Children
+Diagnostic Workup for Sinusitis

-- Sinus aspiration is rarely used in children because it is considered as too invasive, painful and impractical.
-Endoscopic-guided middle meatus cultures can provide sinus aspirates to confirm the diagnosis of acute bacterial rhinosinusitis, but their validity has not been tested in children.
+- Endoscopy-guided middle meatal aspirates can be cultured to confirm the diagnosis of acute bacterial rhinosinusitis; however, their validity has not been tested in children.

 Magnetic resonance imaging studies of the brain are useful in excluding complications of acute bacterial sinusitis such as brain abscess and cerebrovascular venous thrombosis.

-Treatment of Sinusitis in Children
+Treatment of Sinusitis

 Amoxicillin as first-line treatment

-Ceftriaxone (a substitute for oral antibiotics): Children who are unable to tolerate oral medication should be given a single dose of ceftriaxone 50-mg/kg/d intravenously or intramuscularly.
+Ceftriaxone (a substitute for oral antibiotics): Children who are unable to tolerate oral medication should be given a single dose of 50 mg/kg/d ceftriaxone intravenously or intramuscularly.

 Patients with penicillin allergy